Jblast94/docktail/docs/06-cloud.md

 | `DOCKTAIL_CHECK_INTERVAL` | `30s` | How often local-vantage checks run. |

 ### What It Sends

+The hosted control plane (the dashboard and ingest service behind `wss://ingest.docktail.org`) is a separate, proprietary product.
+The reporting module in this repository sends operational metadata and bounded incident log tails to it over an outbound-only WebSocket Secure (WSS) connection.

 When enabled, the agent reports the following operational data: